 WHO WE ARE

-Citizens Union brings New Yorkers together to strengthen our democracy and improve our City.
+Citizens Union brings New Yorkers together to strengthen our democracy and improve our city and state.

 Non-partisan and independent, we help build a fairer political system in New York that is open to all, values each voice and engages every voter.

 As New York’s democratic reform organization, we inform, empower and organize citizens to strengthen the integrity of our political institutions; fight against political and public corruption; reform our broken 20th century voting and electoral systems; and press for city and state governments that are transparent, accountable and effective.

 Ours is not the work of a few “good government” reformers.
 We are a membership organization that is becoming a movement.
 We are open to anyone of any political or professional background, who wants to work with other reformers in creating a cleaner, healthier democracy for New York City and State.

 We believe the health of our democracy and the effectiveness of our government it produces has a direct bearing on all New Yorkers’ quality of life.

 We believe that the journey is just as important as the destination.
 The strength of our schools, quality of our jobs, the safety of our streets, and health of our communities depends on the caliber of those we elect to run our government and lead our democracy.
 And the capability of those who we elect depends upon the existence of clean political campaigns, accessible voting, fair and competitive elections, more and better-qualified candidates running for office, and how we hold our elected leaders accountable.

 We believe good politics is essential because it makes for a democracy that is active and vibrant and a government that is good and runs effectively.

 We believe every citizen should have a chance to be an active participant in making democracy work for all New Yorkers.